LostLuma/battery/README.md

 Running on other platforms is also possible, however some manual setup is required:
 First build the project with Cargo, then set the `battery.natives.path` system property to the file path.

-## Misc

-This is my first time using both Rust and JNI :)